redboxllc/stackdriver-serilog/README.md

 ### Configuration Options

-The class `StackdriverJsonFormatter` has two optional arguments:
+The class `StackdriverJsonFormatter` has some optional arguments.

 #### checkForPayloadLimit